-To celebrate being 20 we are holding a conference for professionals and anyone involved in helping children who are looked after or adopted.
-The day will be a combination of presentations and workshops to give participants an understanding of the latest research evidence for a multidisciplinary, neurosequential approach to the treatment of Developmental and Complex Trauma.
-A comparison of outcomes for children who received Family Futures’ Neuro-Physiological Psychotherapy treatment vs those who did not, will be presented at the conference.
-We are delighted to announce Colwyn Trevarthen as keynote speaker.
-Find out more or book here at the early bird rate.
+To celebrate being 20 we held a conference for professionals and parents/carers involved in helping children who are looked after or adopted.
+The day was a combination of presentations and workshops to give participants an understanding of the latest research evidence for a multidisciplinary, neurosequential approach to the treatment of Developmental and Complex Trauma.
+A comparison of outcomes for children who received Family Futures’ Neuro-Physiological Psychotherapy treatment vs those who did not, was presented at the conference.
+We were delighted to have Professor Colwyn Trevarthen as keynote speaker.
+Find out more about the conference and presentations here or you can read Alan’s conference blog.

 All of us at Family Futures would like to thank the parents and children who have trusted us enough to come here and who have taught us more about the experience of adoption than any book in any library.